AsadxAwan/olist-powerbi/README.md

 # Analysis Report on Brazilian E-Commerce Data from Olist

 In this Data Analysis project, I sought utilise publicly available datasets containing Brazilian online retailer – Olist - Company financial information.
-Information was used to generate important observations and intertwined with recommendations in certain sections
+Information was used to generate important observations and intertwined with recommendations in certain sections.
+Datasets were available in CSV format and processed and interpreted using Microsoft Power BI.

 <h2>Section 1 - Sales Trend Overview</h2>